 Team Rep: Mark Fisher

-- Scroll down to complete application (make sure to input a valid driver’s license or photo ID number, your information will be scanned through our Raptor System)
+- Scroll down to complete application (make sure to attach valid ID

 Parent/Athlete Concussion Information Sheet

 A concussion is a type of traumatic brain injury that changes the way the brain normally works.
 A concussion is caused by bump, blow, or jolt to the head or body that causes the head and brain to move rapidly back and forth.

 View the swimming rules for the various swimming categories.